lyyang01/awesome-knowledge-injection-in-LLMs/README.md

 7. [KITLM: Domain-Specific Knowledge InTegration into Language Models for Question Answering](https://arxiv.org/abs/2308.03638), Arxiv

 ## knowlege injection with external knowledge (Wiki or documents that is different from KB)
+The method in this part mainly integrates externally available domain knowledge into LLMs.
+Note that this external knowledge is different from the knowledge graph.
+It is generally presented in the form of natural text (not a graph), so there is no need to use graphs to retrieve or query.
 1. [Verify-and-Edit: A Knowledge-Enhanced Chain-of-Thought Framework](https://arxiv.org/abs/2305.03268), ACL2023
 2. [Unified Demonstration Retriever for In-Context Learning](https://arxiv.org/abs/2305.04320), ACL2023

 ## knowledge injection with model self-driving
+This part organizes the methods of model self-driving to obtain domain knowledge.
+Specifically, this type of method designs prompts to allow the LLM to generate the required domain-related text by itself, and then uses the generated text to perform in-domain tasks.
 1. [Generate rather than Retrieve: Large Language Models are Strong Context Generators](https://arxiv.org/abs/2209.10063), ICLR2023
 2. [Least-to-Most Prompting Enables Complex Reasoning in Large Language Models](https://arxiv.org/abs/2205.10625), ICLR2023
 3. [Large Language Models Are Reasoning Teachers](https://arxiv.org/abs/2212.10071), ACL2023